asreview/asreview-makita/README.md

 command: `prior`

+The prior template evaluates how large amounts of prior knowledge might affect simulation performance.
+It processes two types of data in the data folder: labeled dataset(s) to be simulated and labeled dataset(s) to be used as prior knowledge.
+The filename(s) of the dataset(s) containing the prior knowledge should use the naming prefix `prior_[dataset_name]`.

-The prior template is used to evaluate how prior knowledge affects simulation performance.
-It processes all datasets from the `data` folder, grouping them into two: one containing datasets labeled `prior_[dataset_name]`, and another excluding these datasets.
-The template runs two simulations: the first includes both the prior and non-prior datasets, and the second uses only the non-prior datasets.
-This approach helps measure the impact of prior knowledge on simulation outcomes.
+The template runs two simulations: the first simulation uses all records from the `prior_` dataset(s) as prior knowledge, and the second uses a 1+1 randomly chosen set of prior knowledge from the non-prior knowledge dataset.
+Both runs simulate performance on the combined non-prior dataset(s).

 Running this template creates a `generated_data` folder.
 This folder contains two datasets; `dataset_with_priors.csv` and `dataset_without_priors.csv`.
 The simulations specified in the generated jobs file will use these datasets for their simulations.